 Whatever you feel can be changed.
 How you feel it can be changed.
 You are in complete control.
 The only problem is that most people aren’t willing to claim their power and take responsibility.

-The first time I was asked to do an audio interview was on Blog Cast FM.
-I was nervous, but I knew that in order to reach my goal, it was inevitable.
+The first time I was asked to do an audio interview, I was nervous, but I knew that in order to reach my goal, it was inevitable.
 I had to do it sooner or later.
 Thinking like this calmed me and got me pumped about doing the interview.

 I was thinking about what I wanted.
 It doesn’t matter if you’re thinking about making a living doing what you love or just wanting to have a popular blog, whatever makes you tick is good.